kriller500/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly |script remove all c and C from input 21-reverse |script reverses input
 22-users_and_homes |script displays all users and their home directories, sorted by users.
+100-empty_casks |script finds all empty files and directories in the current directory and all sub-directories.